 The decision by pro-Syrian groups led by Hezbollah caps weeks of political tension.

-Al Jazeera’s Hashem Ahelbarra reported that several skirmishes between rival protesters were quickly put down by security forces.
+Al Jazeera’s Hashem Ahelbarra reported that the several other skirmishes between rival protesters were quickly put down by security forces.

 “When they are convinced that there is no solution except through dialogue, then welcome”

 “We are not letting [the ministers] sleep, we’re disturbing them with our noise.
 We have the resilience to stay not for one month, but a year or two,” said one of the protesters.

 Amid the protests, Amr Moussa, secretary general of the Arab League, arrived in Beirut to meet Lebanese officials.